The perfect gift for any special occasion is a wine bottle etching. Below is the Personalized Glass Etched Wine Bottle tutorial.

 Using a kitchen scrubber run the bottle under water and scrub the label off making sure to get any glue residue that is stuck to the bottle.

 Do not use a wire scrubber because that will scratch the glass.
-I used a kitchen sponge scrubber that had a good scrubby side but still gentle enough to not scratch.
+I used a kitchen sponge scrubber that had a good scrubby side but was still gentle enough to not scratch.

 After the glue is all removed, wash the outside of the bottle with some dish soap to remove any greasy residue of the Goo Gone.